varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 A prerequisite for this guide is that the BimlFlex project exists with Customer Metadata.

-See the [documentation on Initial Configuration](../getting-started/initial-configuration.md) for information on creating a BimlFlex project.
+See [](xref:bimlflex-getting-started-initial-configuration) for information on creating a BimlFlex project.

 #### Configure BimlStudio Project Target Architecture